m-mdy-m/Xprz/README.md

 - **HTTP Method Utilities**: Simplify HTTP method handling with predefined utility methods for GET, POST, PUT, DELETE, and more.
 - **Package Integration**: Integrate popular Node.js packages seamlessly to extend the functionality of your application.
 - **Shared Application Instance**: Share the Express application instance across modules for easy access and configuration.
+- **$read**: Dynamically load modules or directories within your project, simplifying dependency management and resource access.

+- **$install**: Streamline package installation by automating the process of checking for package existence and installing dependencies with ease.

 ## Example Features: